Fishing in the Rain — Why It Actually Improves Your Odds and How to Take Advantage

 Before the Rain — Pressure Falling

 Fish fast and cover water.
-This is not the time for a slow, methodical presentation.
-Fish are in an active feeding mode and they’ll move to hit a bait they’d ignore on a neutral day.
+This is not the moment for slow, methodical presentations.
+Fish are in an active feeding mode — they’ll move to hit something they’d completely ignore on a neutral day.
 Run a crankbait along a bank.
 Work a spinnerbait through shallow brush.
 Make long casts and keep moving.
-The fish will tell you where they are.
+The fish will tell you where they are fast enough.

 During Light Rain

 Topwater lures for bass.
 Dry flies for trout.
-Natural bottom bait for catfish in runoff zones.
-The surface disturbance from rain actually helps topwater presentations — the noise of the lure blends with ambient water noise and fish aren’t inspecting it as carefully.
+Natural bottom bait for catfish near runoff zones.
+The surface disturbance from rain actually helps topwater presentations — lure noise blends with ambient water noise, and fish aren’t inspecting it as carefully.
 A buzzbait or walking bait retrieved steadily along a bank in light rain is deadly.
 Slow down slightly compared to the pre-rain window, but keep working structure.

 During Heavy Rain

-Visibility drops and fish rely more heavily on their lateral line — the sensory system that detects vibration and water displacement.
-Switch to lures with significant vibration or noise output.
+Visibility drops, and fish rely more heavily on their lateral line — the sensory system that picks up vibration and water displacement.
+Switch to lures with significant vibration or noise.
 A Colorado-bladed spinnerbait, a chatterbait, a large rattling crankbait like a Rapala Rattlin’ Rap in size 08.
 Slower retrieves in heavy rain let the vibration do the work.
-Bright chartreuse and white combinations hold their visibility better in stained water than natural patterns do.
+Chartreuse and white combinations hold visibility in stained water far better than natural patterns do.

 After Light Rain

-Often the best window of the day.
-Fish have been active, the water is slightly cooler and better oxygenated, and they haven’t been pressured by other anglers who stayed home.
-Work the same structure you’d fish during the rain, but slow down.
-Post-front fish that were feeding aggressively sometimes transition to a more deliberate feeding mode — they’re still eating, just not chasing.
+Often the best window of the entire day.
+Fish have been active, the water is slightly cooler and better oxygenated, and you won’t be sharing the bank with anyone who stayed home.
+Work the same structure you fished during the rain — just slow down.
+Post-front fish that were feeding aggressively sometimes shift to a more deliberate mode.
+Still eating.
+Just not chasing.

 After Heavy Rain — Muddy Water

-Muddy water changes the game entirely.
+Muddy water changes everything.
 Clear-water presentations fail.
-Dark-colored lures — black, dark brown, deep purple — provide a stronger silhouette against a turbid background than brightly-colored lures, which wash out.
-Slower presentations keep the lure in front of the fish longer when visibility is measured in inches.
-Fish areas where clearer water meets the muddy inflow — a clean tributary entering a stained main lake, or the upstream end of a pool where cleaner water is arriving.
-Those edges concentrate fish.
+Dark-colored lures — black, dark brown, deep purple — give a stronger silhouette against turbid water than bright colors, which just wash out.
+Slower retrieves keep the lure in front of fish longer when visibility is measured in inches.
+Find where cleaner water meets the muddy inflow — a clear tributary entering a stained main lake, or the upstream end of a pool where cleaner water is arriving.
+Those edges concentrate fish every time.

 Flooding Water — The Opportunity and the Hazard

-A rising river after significant rainfall can be among the best freshwater fishing you will ever experience.
+A rising river after significant rainfall can deliver some of the best freshwater fishing you’ll ever experience.
 It can also kill you.
-Both things are true simultaneously and neither one cancels the other out.
+Both things are true at the same time, and neither one cancels the other out.

-Driven by rising water, fish push into newly flooded margins — grass fields, brush thickets, flooded timber, the bases of riverside trees that are normally sitting dry on a bank.
-They are exploring territory they have never been in before, food is being washed into those areas, and they are feeding without the caution they’d show in familiar, pressured water.
+Fish push into newly flooded margins — grass fields, brush thickets, flooded timber, the bases of riverside trees that were sitting on dry ground yesterday.
+They’re exploring territory they’ve never been in before, food is washing into those areas, and they’re feeding without the caution they’d show in familiar, pressured water.
 A bass buried under a flooded hawthorn bush two feet from the bank.
 A chain pickerel sitting in six inches of water over what was a cornfield last week.
 The fishing can be extraordinary.

 The hazard is real and specific.
 Current that looks manageable from the bank is often far stronger than it appears.
-Foot traps — submerged fences, root systems, rebar — are invisible.
+Submerged fences, root systems, rebar — all invisible, all dangerous.
 Water levels can rise faster than a wading angler can reach the bank.
-The rule I follow: if I cannot see the bottom and confirm footing with every step, I do not wade.
-The fish are accessible from the bank.
-They are accessible from a boat with an anchor and a good sense of where you are.
-There is no fishing opportunity worth a fast current and a foot caught in a submerged fence.
+Don’t make my mistake — I once waded into rising current on a flooded creek convinced I had plenty of time, took three steps, felt the bottom shift, and had a genuinely bad thirty seconds getting back to the bank.
+The rule now: if I cannot see the bottom and confirm footing with every single step, I don’t wade.
+Full stop.

 Fish the flooded margins hard.
-Fish them from a position where you can get out.
-The fish will be there whether you wade to them or cast from dry ground, and the ones you catch from dry ground are just as heavy.
+Fish them from a position where you can actually get out.
+The fish will be there whether you wade to them or cast from dry ground — and the ones you catch from dry ground are just as heavy.

 Rain changes the water.
-It changes what fish are doing, where they’re positioned, and how willing they are to eat.
-The angler who understands those changes — and shows up with the right techniques rather than just the right rain jacket — consistently outfishes the angler who waited for a sunny day.
+It changes what fish are doing, where they’re holding, and how willing they are to eat.
+The angler who understands those changes — and shows up with the right techniques rather than just the right rain jacket — consistently outfishes the angler who waited for a sunny Saturday.
 The jacket still matters.
 Bring the jacket.
 But lead with the fishing.

 Stay in the loop